bbauska/UofM-AdvStyling/readme.md

   alt="Capital Public Radio; capradioraffle.org." />
 <!-- {width="6.0in" height="3.3807699037620296in"} -->

-As I resize the screen, as if I\'m looking perhaps on a tablet, and I reload it you can see that things have moved over.
+As I resize the screen, as if I&apos;m looking perhaps on a tablet, and I reload it you can see that things have moved over.

-The navigation bar is now over to the left when it wasn\'t there before.
+The navigation bar is now over to the left when it wasn&apos;t there before.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 17. capital public radio (18) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->